wjessup/secret-js/README.md

 ## getting started

+`npm install`

+then

+`npm start`

-just run npm start and go to localhost:3000
+and go to localhost:3000 to utilize the demo app.

 enter a message and select a textfile to hide the message in.